Frequently Asked Questions

 Please note: a change in student registration status that no longer meets the criteria listed above may result in termination of student health insurance benefits.

-- Who is NOT eligible to purchase the Penn State SHIP?
+- Who is NOT eligible to purchase SHIP for Penn State?

 - Undergraduate students enrolled in independent study through correspondence classes